Love plays havoc on a dragon’s heart…

 Demon James Sinclair is paying for a prank gone wrong.
-The dragons are annoyed, the angels downright enraged, and his father, ruler of the lower realm, demands he offer ten days of servitude as payment to Teban, the dragon prince — James’s best friend.
+His father, ruler of the lower realm, demands he offer ten days of servitude as payment to the dragon prince, Teban — James’s best friend.

 Until those blasted angels arrive for some payback.
 Soon James’s prank has unintended consequences that might just kill him, or start a war to end the world.
 Forever.